opsschool/curriculum/seealso.rst

 - http://www.his.se/english/education/island/net--og-kerfisstjornun/

-In addition, Usenix SAGE (now LISA) used to have a sage-edu@usenix.org mailing list, but I don’t know if that is still active.
+In addition, Usenix SAGE (now LISA) used to have a sage-edu@usenix.org mailing list, but I don't know if that is still active.
 LOPSA has https://lists.lopsa.org/cgi-bin/mailman/listinfo/educators

 http://www.verticalsysadmin.com/Report_on_programs_in_System_Administration__25-June-2012.pdf